The Citizens Campaign: Civic Trusts

 The Citizens Campaign established Civic Trusts in urban, economically challenged areas in New Jersey.
 Civic Trusts are non-partisan, local civic associations composed of a few dozen “citizen leaders” who come together in monthly Solution Sessions to search for successful policies at work in other communities and propose them for adoption in their own.
 Civic Trustees serve for a term of one to three years, and take a pledge to leave their city and their country better than they found them.
 The Citizens Campaign offers strategic advice and support on issues chosen by the Trustees.

 Civics Education

-The Citizens Campaign developed teaching tools in "Solutions Civics" which were adopted into the mandatory social studies curriculum in high schools in Newark, Trenton, Plainfield, and Perth Amboy, NJ in 2018.
-Professors at Rutgers University Newark, Providence College, Thomas Edison State University, and The University of Pennsylvania also introduced Power Civics into their college courses.
+The Citizens Campaign developed teaching tools in "Solutions Civics" which were adopted into the mandatory social studies curriculum in high schools in the New Jersey cities of Newark, Trenton, Plainfield and Perth Amboy in 2018.
+Professors at Rutgers University-Newark, Providence College, Thomas Edison State University, and the University of Pennsylvania also introduced Power Civics into their college courses.